Types of Information Collected and How It Is Used

 Security of Donor Information

-Donor information is stored within a donor management database within Matthew 25.
-Access to the database is restricted to personal with legitimate business need to access or modify the information contained therein.
+Donor information is stored within a donor management database housed at Matthew 25.
+Access to the database is restricted to personnel with legitimate business need to access or modify the information contained therein.

 Sharing of Personal Information

 Companies may be engaged by Matthew 25 to perform a variety of functions, such as assisting with donation collection, providing technical services for our Internet sites, etc. Such companies may have access to personal information if needed to perform certain functions.
 However, these companies may use such personal information only for the purpose of performing that function and may not use it for any other purpose.